betamigo98/Choral-Annotations-For-Zotero/ABOUT.md

+Choral annotation is a technology intended to render out the process of reading and annotating as a screenplay where the author, or any other metadata field, is typographically in dialog with the annotator(s).<br />
+It is a set of short html scripts at its core and depend on Zotero templating features and CSV style editing. he technology used for choral annotating, mainly Html templates for Zotero Reader and CSV Styles.

 # Templates Proposed In This Repo
 Templates has been edited from the default template made avalaible from Zotero 6.+ and avalaible in their documentation.
 # CSL Styles Files In This Repo